Career Timeline of Jeff Teague: Major Achievements and Milestones

 February 1, 2016: Season-High 32 Points

-On February 1, 2016, Jeff Teague scored a season-high 32 points and hit a career-high five three-pointers in a 112–97 win over the Dallas Mavericks.
+On February 1, 2016, Jeff Teague scored a season-high 32 points and hit a career-high five three-pointers in a win against the Dallas Mavericks.

 July 7, 2016: Traded to Indiana Pacers

-On July 7, 2016, Jeff Teague was traded to the Indiana Pacers in a three-team deal involving the Hawks and the Utah Jazz, returning to his hometown team.
+On July 7, 2016, Jeff Teague was traded to his hometown team, the Indiana Pacers, in a three-team deal.

 October 26, 2016: Pacers Debut

-On October 26, 2016, Jeff Teague made his debut for the Indiana Pacers, recording 20 points and eight assists in a 130–121 overtime win over the Dallas Mavericks.
+On October 26, 2016, Jeff Teague made his debut for the Indiana Pacers, recording 20 points and eight assists.

 On July 10, 2017, Jeff Teague signed a three-year, $57 million contract with the Minnesota Timberwolves.